Updated September 15, 2015

 If you have any trouble copying the image and pasting it into the listing, our Support people at 408-874-0200, option 3, would be glad to help you.

 Accuracy in the MLS is important, and zero square feet is clearly inaccurate for any real property.
-In some cases the data received from the county assessor does not include square footage.
-The MLS will show “- -” when this occurs.
-Participants and subscribers are allowed to override the county assessor’s figure, but must label the source of the new number as either “agent” or “seller” or “paid vendor.”
+In some cases the data received from the county assessor does not include square footage, a required field.
+In those cases, the listing broker or agent must enter a reliable square footage value in the data.
+Participants and subscribers are allowed to override the county assessor’s figure if one is provided to the correct value.

-The listing must state in the client/public remarks it is an auction and other information that is material to rules or procedures by which the auction will be conducted that is not otherwise prohibited (e.g. web addresses or phone numbers) may not be entered in public remarks.
+TThe listing must state in the client/public remarks it is an auction and the date, time and place of the auction and the time or manner for prospective bidders to inspect the property.
 If the seller has set a minimum or reserve price, use that as the list price and state in the listing whether the seller’s right of reservation applies to this property.
 If it is to be an “absolute” auction (that is, with no minimum bid), the list price should be set at a price that is fair and reasonable.
 You must state in the Commission Rate field a percentage or dollar amount of unconditional compensation to be paid to the participant representing the successful bidder.
 Any further details of the commission arrangements must be stated in the private/agent/confidential remarks, along with other descriptions of the auction procedure such as how participants and subscribers can register their representation of a potential bidder at the auction.

 If the seller will accept a purchase offer before the scheduled auction, along with the auction items above, you must include the standard requirements for any MLS listing—a list price and the compensation to be paid to the cooperating Participant in the event of a pre-auction sale.
 You must further indicate clearly and conspicuously in the Remarks Section that: (1) the property is available for showing, (2) purchase offers may be submitted for acceptance prior to the scheduled auction—stating any time limitations applicable to the submission or consideration of such offers prior to the auction, and (3) if a purchase offer is accepted prior to, or on the date of, the scheduled auction, the auction of the property will be cancelled.
 (7.15.3)

 The commission type should still be stated as a specific dollar amount or a percentage, because that is an MLS requirement for every listing.
-You must identify the listing as a short sale by choosing Short Sale / Lender Appr Req’d under Additional Listing Info.
+You must identify the listing as a short sale by choosing Short Sale / Subject to Lender under Special Listing Conditions.

-To quote from a legal brief issued by the California Association of Realtors (Legal Guide to Foreclosure-related Transactions – copy available on request):
+To quote from the California Association of Realtors (Legal Guide to Foreclosure-Related Transactions):

 A listing broker who chooses to accept a reduced commission still is obligated to pay the cooperating broker the compensation published in the MLS, unless the listing broker also has included all of the following information in the MLS listing: